mohandesosama/steganofractals/README.md

   leftb_Rarm_point=leftb_center_point +leftb_Rarm_lth*leftb_Rarm_direction
   self.branch_vertices.append([leftb_center_point,leftb_Rarm_point])
 ```
-the vertices of
+calculates the vertices of
 + center of the left branch, leftb_center_point
 + vertex of end of left sub branch(arm),leftb_Larm_point
 + vertex of end of right sub branch(arm),leftb_Rarm_point
+and then store them in a list "branch_vertices".
 Notice that they are changed according to the b_angle
+The angle_reduction_ratio is important for making the tree looking toward the sky and not spreading in a circle around the tree root.

 ## Steganogrpahic Fractal Paper
 To cite our work use
 _Hosam, O. (2018, December).
 Hiding Bitcoins in Steganographic Fractals.
 In 2018 IEEE International Symposium on Signal Processing and Information Technology (ISSPIT) (pp. 512-519).
 IEEE._